Cleve McDowell: Application and legal challenge

 On June 3, Judge Sidney Carr Mize heard oral arguments regarding McDowell's application in Biloxi, Mississippi.
 Charles Clark, speaking on behalf of the board of trustees, argued that the 1962 case Meredith v.
 Fair, which had resulted in Meredith's admission to the university, was not applicable to McDowell's application because it had not been a class action lawsuit.
 Clark also argued that McDowell's presence at the university would be harmful and criticized both McDowell and Meredith for engaging in a publicity stunt in attempting to gain admittance to the university.
 However, Mize rejected Clark's arguments and ordered that McDowell be enrolled in the law school.
-Speaking later of the ruling, Meredith stated that, while either the state or the court could have stalled and postponed McDowell's entrance into the university, both sides felt that having McDowell enroll during the Summer semester, when there were fewer students on campus, was preferrable to having him eventually enroll in a later semester.
+Speaking later of the ruling, Meredith stated that, while either the state or the court could have stalled and postponed McDowell's entrance into the university, both sides felt that having McDowell enroll during the Summer semester, when there were fewer students on campus, was preferable to having him eventually enroll in a later semester.

 Following the court ruling, Mississippi Governor Ross Barnett spoke to several high-profile segregationists, such as John C. McLaurin, about a response to the decision.
 There were rumors that the governor would shut down the law school via executive order, though this did not come to fruition out of fear that the state's remaining institutions of higher learning would lose accreditation.
 According to journalist Bill Minor, Barnett and Representative John Bell Williams had planned to lead a show of resistance in Oxford with the state's congressional delegation, though the plan fell apart when Senator John C. Stennis and others declined to participate.
 Ultimately, in a televised address given on June 5, Barnett, while maintaining his support for segregation, stated that he would not fight the federal government's decision.